Better Flood Nerd Logo

 In Hawaiʻi, flood risk can come from kona-low storms, flash flooding, steep terrain, overflowing streams, fast runoff, and urban drainage problems.
 A property does not need to sit next to the ocean to have flood risk.

-Flood Nerd translation: do not only ask, “Am I close to the beach?”
+Flood Nerd Take: Do not only ask, “Am I close to the beach?”
 Ask, “Where does water go around this property when the rain comes hard?”
+That is the question we answer before you buy.

 Do I need flood insurance in Zone X in Hawaii?